Drug Prevention on Halloween: Beware of Drug-laced Candies

 Spotting Drug-laced Candy

 Packaging can be deceiving.
-Small children often know no better and might ingest items that they mistake for candy.
-Teens may see these drugs as less of a danger based on their looks.
+Small children often know no better and might ingest items they mistake for candy.
+Teens may see these drugs as less dangerous based on their looks.

-Parents and caregivers need to identify meth- and marijuana-laced candy and other treats.
+Parents and caregivers must identify meth- and marijuana-laced candy and other treats.
 Here are a few facts the DEA and other drug prevention law enforcement agencies share to help:

 - Drug-laced edibles come in many forms, including chocolates, suckers, and gummies.

 - Marijuana’s active ingredient is THC.
-Manufacturers cook it into food, often in the form of candy bars, gummies, and baked goods.
+Manufacturers cook it into food, often in candy bars, gummies, and baked goods.
 It is odorless.
 Manufacturers package marijuana-laced candy with names like Twixed and Munchy.
 Lollipops and pills come in different shapes.
-These include Hello Kitty, Homer Simpson, and the Minions from “Despicable Me”.
+These include Hello Kitty, Homer Simpson, and the Minions from “Despicable Me.”

 - Methamphetamine is a “bitter-tasting crystalline powder.”
 It is an odorless but addictive stimulant often cooked into gummies or hard candy.
 Recently, a boy from Ohio collapsed at home after trick-or-treating.
 In the hospital, he tested positive for methamphetamines.
-Doctors say he collapsed after eating a couple of pieces of candy and playing with fake plastic teeth.
-Police remind parents to be careful with both candy and non-candy items.
-Check play jewelry and things like fake teeth before letting children have it.
+Doctors say he collapsed after eating candy and playing with fake plastic teeth.
+Police remind parents to be careful with both precious and non-candy items.
+Check play jewelry and things like counterfeit teeth before letting children have them.

 - A woman in California ate a Snickers bar laced with LSD.
-She was driving when she ate the candy bar and began to feel the effects of a panic attack and euphoria all mixed in.
-She rushed to a local hospital and had to wait for the hallucinogen to wear off.
+She was driving when she ate the candy bar and began to feel the effects of a panic attack and euphoria.
+She was rushed to a local hospital and had to wait for the hallucinogen to wear off.